8bitbuddhist/PixelMaestro/docs/cue.md

 **The following sections are for reference/curiosity only.**

-## Cue Components
+## Cue Parameters
 At its core, a Cue is just a string of bytes approximately 20 characters long.
 Cues contain the following parts:

 1. **ID**: a simple string used to identify the start of a PixelMaestro Cue.
 2. **Size**: the size of the PixelMaestro command (aka the _payload_).
 3. **Checksum**: a value calculated to confirm the integrity of the data received.
 This is done by summing up the entire command, dividing by 256, and taking the remainder.
-4. **Payload**: the actual serialized PixelMaestro command.
+4. **Payload**: the contents of the PixelMaestro command.

-The ID and checksum are used as validation when loading a Cue from external sources.
-Cues generated from within the CueController bypass these steps.
+The ID and checksum are used as validation when loading Cues from external sources, whereas Cues generated from within the CueController bypass this step altogether.

-## Payload Components
+## Payload Parameters
-Payloads can vary in length depending on the command (hence the _size_ component), but all payloads contain all of these components (excluding Type in some cases):
+Payloads can vary in length depending on the command (hence the _size_ component), but each payload contains almost all of these parameters:

 1. **Handler**: the CueHandler that generated this Cue.
 This helps the CueController delegate incoming Cues to different CueHandlers.
 2. **Action**: the CueHandler-specific method that created this Cue.
-This is where CueHandler methods map to PixelMaestro methods.
+This is also used to map CueHandler methods to PixelMaestro methods.
 3. **Type**: identifies one of several possible options, e.g. a canvas type or animation type.
+Only a few CueHandlers use this parameter.
 4. **Section**: the index of the Section that this Cue modifies.
-4. **Overlay**: the index of the affected Overlay in relation to the Section.
+4. **Overlay**: the index of the Overlay that this Cue modifies in relation to the Section.
-5. **Options**: A variable-length set of parameters custom to each Action.
+5. **Options**: A variable-length set of options custom to each Action.

 [Home](README.md)